Training in Correct Mode

 Select the gain you think the answer is.

-and a green checkmark appears above it.
+When you have selected those three fields correctly, the band becomes a Valid Answer and a green checkmark appears above it.
 At that moment, you will hear its effect on the signal.

 It looks like this: